Central North Road Trip

 You can also start the Whanganui Journey from here – this is technically one of New Zealand’s “Great Walks” despite giving your arms much more of a workout than your legs!

 Once you’ve biked and/or paddled your way down the river, you’ll be happy to take a rest at YHA Whanganui.
 There are less strenuous ways to explore the river if kayaking isn’t your thing; you can take one of the old steamboats and get a taste of some local history as well.
+The historic town centre is almost as charming at the hostel itself!

 Make the most of the beautiful coastline by continuing your trip north to YHA New Plymouth.
 This town is underrated by many people, in our opinion; the surprisingly excellent street art, museums, café culture, Coastal Walkway, and Pukekura Park are all well worth visiting.